sampsyo/ppl-intro/ppl.md

 Statistical inference is a cornerstone of machine-learning research, and it's not easy.
 Traditionally, experts design bespoke inference algorithms for each new model they devise *by hand*.

+Even this tiny example should demonstrate the drudgery of by-hand statistical modeling.
-I hope you can already see the *drudgery* that this task has in common with writing assembly.
-There are no abstractions, no reuse, no descriptive variable names, no comments, no debugger, no type systems---and yet we're doing something that is starting to feel like programming.
+It's like writing assembly code: we're doing something that feels a bit like programming, but there are no abstractions, no reuse, no descriptive variable names, no comments, no debugger, no type systems.
 Look at the equations for the class registration, for example: I got tired of writing out all that math because its so repetitive.
 This is clearly a job for an old-fashioned programming language abstraction: a function.
 The goal of PPLs is to bring the old and powerful magic of programming languages, which you already know and love, to the world of statistics.

-### Let's Make This a Language

-The idea behind probabilistic programming is to codify most of this modeling work in a language that computers can understand.
-Then, instead of painstakingly devising a new inference algorithm for every new model, we can seek to make that the job of the compiler and tools.

 Basic Concepts